mohamadahassan1/Muhammad-Abdelsamad1/README.md

-- 👋 Hi, I’m @Muhammad-Abdelsamad1
+- 👋 Hi, I’m "Mohamad A. Hassan" ----->@Muhammad-Abdelsamad1

-- 👀 I’m interested in Programming,statistics and ML
-- I have finished projects in the field of data science and some basic tasks in frontend development
+- I have finished projects in the field of data analytics and visualization using python and some basic tasks in frontend development
-- 👀 also interested in Biology,Chemistry, Genetics and physics

-- 🌱 I’m currently learning javasctipt,python,pandas,numpy,jupyter notebook and more
+- 🌱 I’m currently Upgrading my knowelege of Statistics, SQL , python,pandas,numpy,jupyter notebook and more
 - 💞️ I’m looking to collaborate on any project to enhance my exipernece
 - 📫 How to reach me ...https://www.linkedin.com/in/mohamadahassan1/
+-👀 I’m interested in Programming,statistics and Ml
+- 👀 also interested in Biology,Chemistry, Genetics and physics

 <!---
 Muhammad-Abdelsamad1/Muhammad-Abdelsamad1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.